 You Can Carry More

-Accessing off-the-beaten path campgrounds can be a rewarding experience for the average hiker, but it can limit how much camping equipment you take.
+Accessing off-the-beaten path campgrounds can be a rewarding experience for the average hiker, but it can limit how much equipment you take.

-Sometimes, you have to choose between comfort and convenience, which might impact your ability to enjoy your camping experience in earnest.
+Sometimes, you have to choose between comfort and convenience, which might impact your ability to enjoy your experience in earnest.

-Car camping allows you to take as much camping equipment as you can fit in your vehicle, such as sleeping supplies, cooking equipment, and other activities to pass the time.
+Car camping allows you to take as much equipment as you can fit in your vehicle, such as sleeping supplies, cooking equipment, and other activities to pass the time.

 What to Take When Car Camping